-- We all know that when the lights go out during Midnight Yell, those with dates kiss and those without “flic their bic” in hopes of finding a random mug.
-This tradition of flicking your bic began in the seventies when freshmen without dates would light matches in order to watch their upperclassmen mug down.
+- We all know that when the lights go out during Midnight Yell, those with dates kiss and those without “flick their Bic” in hopes of finding a random mug.
+This tradition of flicking your Bic began in the 1970s when freshmen without dates would light matches in order to watch their upperclassmen mug down.
 It was said that they were supposed to “watch and learn.”

-- Even though Aggies today proudly wear their Aggie ring on their 4th finger, when E.C.
+- Even though Aggies today proudly wear their Aggie ring on the fourth finger of their right hand, when E.C.
 Jonas designed the 1894 Aggie Ring, he actually intended for it to be worn on the middle finger of either hand.

 - The Aggie Sweetheart Ring was an exact replica of an Aggie Ring that a male student used to have the option of giving to his mother, fiancé, or wife.
 The ring featured the student's class year.
 The last class to order them however was the class of 1972.

 - As we're sure you know, we actually sing the second verse of the fight song today.
 “Pinky” Wilson wrote it in 1918 while he was standing guard on the Rhine River during World War I. After returning from the war, he received a lot of criticism for its hostility towards the University of Texas so he decided to write another, first verse.
 The students refused to sing it however.
 It goes like this: